 Alicante cuisine is the ultimate gateway to a Mediterranean food and culture experience.
-On your trip to the city, you should try to eat like a local and revel in the ocean flavours of Alicante.
-Here are some highly recommended delicious salted fish you can try.
+On your trip to any city, you should try to eat like a local and revel in the ocean flavours.
+Here are some highly recommended delicious salted fish you can try in Alicante.

 Credit: Thunderbolt u2 / CC BY-SA 4.0

-Salted fish (aka salazones) are a special product of Alicante.
+Salted fish (aka salazones) is a special product of Alicante.
 You will find them in all major stores and markets.
-If you want to buy some of the best-salted fish in the city, then you must visit Mercado Central.
+If you want to buy some of the best-salted fish in the city, then visit Mercado Central.
 A salted fish dish can include a wide variety of seafood from tuna, cod, octopus to anchovies.
 Salting has been used from ancient times as a method of food preservation.
-The technique is effective even today and allows you to try tasty, healthy, and flavourful products all around the world.
+The technique is effective even today and is tasty, healthy, and flavourful.

-Salted cod has a much more intense flavor than fresh cod.
+Salted cod has a much more intense flavour than fresh cod.
 It is used in many rice dishes and also in salads.
 A wonderful way to sample cod is to try it as a starter.
-You will love dried cod served with fresh-cut tomatoes and olives.
+Dried cod served with fresh-cut tomatoes and olives is too tempting.

 Mojama is made from tuna loin, which is salted and sun-dried for approximately 20 days.
 It makes a refreshing salad and is served with a drizzle of olive oil and some dried nuts and fruit.